Nottoway people: 17th century

-The Nottoway, like their close, fellow Iroquoian neighbors, the Meherrin and Tuscarora, lived just west of the Fall Line in the Piedmont region.
+The Nottoway, like their close neighbors, the Meherrin and Tuscarora, lived just west of the Fall Line in the Piedmont region.
 English explorer Edward Bland is believed to have been the first European to encounter them when he made an expedition from Fort Henry.
 He noted meeting them in his journal on August 27, 1650.
 At the time, the Nottoway numbered no more than 400 to 500.
 Bland visited two of their three towns, on Stony Creek and the Rowantee Branch of the Nottoway River, in what is now Sussex County.
 These towns were led by the brothers Oyeocker and Chounerounte.

 A Nottoway representative signed the Treaty of Middle Plantation of 1677 in 1680, establishing the tribe as a tributary to the Virginia colony.
-English squatters encroached on their lands.
+English squatters continued to encroached on their lands regardless.

-By 1681, hostile tribes caused the Nottoway to relocate southward to Assamoosick Swamp in modern Surry County.
-In 1694 they moved again, to the mouth of a swamp in what is now Southampton County.
-Around this time, they absorbed the remnants of the Weyanoke, an Algonquian-speaking tribe that had formerly been part of the Powhatan confederacy.
+By 1681, warfare forced the Nottoway to relocate southward to Assamoosick Swamp in modern Surry County.
+In 1694 they fled again, to the mouth of a swamp in what is now Southampton County.
+Around this time, they adopted the remnants of the Weyanoke, an Algonquian-speaking tribe.

 The Nottoway suffered high fatalities from epidemics of new Eurasian diseases, such as measles and smallpox, to which they had no natural immunity.
 They contracted the diseases from European contact, as these diseases were by then endemic among Europeans.
-Tribal warfare and encroaching colonists also reduced the population.
+Warfare and encroaching colonists also reduced the population.

 18th century

 Remnants of the Nansemond and Weyanock joined the Nottoway in the early 18th century.
 In 1705, the Nottoway may have numbered 400, based on colonial historian Robert Beverley Jr.'s observations.

 In 1711, two young Nottoway men attended the College of William and Mary.
 After the Tuscarora War (1711–1715), Tuscarora people migrated north, where they became the sixth nation in the Haudenosaunee Confederacy, and some Nottoway left with them.

 The Nottoway who remained in Virginia signed a treaty with the British in 1713, that secured two small tracts of land within their historical territory.
 They sold the smaller of the two tracts in 1734.
 In 1744, they sold 5,000 acres of their remaining land, followed by sales in 1748 and 1756.

 By 1772, only 35 Nottoway lived on their land, of which they leased half.
-At the end of the 19th century, the Weyanock merged completely into the Nottoway, with the surnames Wynoake and Wineoak appearing on public documents.
+At the end of the 19th century, the Weyanock were adopted completely into the Nottoway, with the surnames Wynoake and Wineoak appearing on public documents.
 When the tribe sold more land in 1794, the Nottoway consisted of 7 men and 10 women and children.